Properly bathing your newborn

 - Baby can sleep in the same room as you but not in the same bed.
 Keep the crib or bassinet in arm's reach of your bed to easily watch or breastfeed baby.
 Babies who sleep in bed with their parents are at risk of SIDS, suffocation or strangulation.

-- Do not let your baby get too hot.
-Avoid over bundling, overdressing or covering an infant's face or head.
-Keep the room where your baby sleeps at a comfortable temperature.
+- Keep the room where your baby sleeps at a comfortable temperature.
 Dress baby in no more than one extra layer than you'd wear.
 Your baby may be too hot if they are sweating or their chest feels hot.
 If you're worried about baby being cold, use infant sleep clothing designed to be warm without covering the head.

 - Offer a pacifier at nap time and bedtime to help reduce the risk of SIDS.
 If breastfeeding, wait until it's going well before offering a pacifier, usually about three to four weeks.
 It's OK if your baby doesn't want to use a pacifier.
 You can try offering it again, but some babies don't like them.
 If the pacifier falls out during sleep, you do not have to put it back in.